We slunk in, heads held high.

 Oh, my succubus, my baby, my—oh, woman.

 I'm just a voice in the wilderness.
 No identity here.
 No individual.
-We're too lost in the hit of greatness to be separated.
+We're too lost in the hit of greatness.

 I'm a voice caught in the web of the song.
 It pulls me away from known territory into the darkest part of our souls where only strobe lights can illuminate.